mstarczewski/RcloneFileWatcherCore/README.md

 - Automatically generates `--include-from` file for rclone
 - Executes an rclone batch command with proper file filtering
 - Optional full-sync at startup
+- Optional full-sync at specified time of day.
 - Optionally auto-updates rclone binary

 ---